CharlesOuverleaux/charlesouverleaux/README.md

 ### Hi there 👋

+Currently working for OneFootball Labs (web3) as Frontend Engineer in Germany.

 Building is more than a passion 🪚 🛠 I love to create great products from scratch and add my 6 years of experience in sales and marketing to create the best experience for users.
 Always up for a good coffee to discuss new ideas ☕️

 Don't hesitate to get in touch 💬 <br>